 Donald Fleck, LCSW, DCSW (Diplomate in Clinical Social Work), is a graduate of Duke (BA), Columbia (MBA) and Fordham (MSW) Universities, with a private practice in New York City.
 Donald learned MBCT in two five-day residentials at Omega Institute, one for MBCT and the second for advanced teacher training.
 His latest one week retreat was at the Insight Meditation Society in Barre, MA.
 He is a Certified MBCT teacher.
 Since 2007 Donald has formed and taught 33 MBCT groups with 260 graduates, including 15 social workers, psychologists and psychiatrists.
 For four years he lead a study group on mindfulness in psychotherapy, resulting in the book Working the Present, Mindfully-Based: Bringing Mindfulness-Based Group Work into Individual Therapy.

-Carl Fulwiler, MD PhD, is Associate Professor of Psychiatry and Medicine at the University of Massachusetts Medical School where he is Medical Director at the Center for Mindfulness in Medicine, Health Care and Society.
+Carl Fulwiler, MD PhD, is Associate Professor of Psychiatry and Medicine at the University of Massachusetts Medical School and Chief Medical Officer at TaraVista Behavioral Healthcare, a UMass affiliate.
 He received his MBCT training from Zindel Siegel and Susan Woods in 2011 and assisted in the MBCT professional training delivered by Susan Woods for the Department of Psychiatry and Center for Mindfulness in 2012.
-He founded the MBCT program at the UMass Center for Mindfulness in 2015 where he has been teaching MBCT classes in person and live online.
+He founded the MBCT program at the UMass Center for Mindfulness in 2015 where taught MBCT classes in person and live online.
 He provides supervision and mentoring in MBCT to psychiatry residents and other mental health clinicians.
-He has also completed training for MBSR certification at UMass.
+He has also completed training for MBSR certification through UMass.
 His NIH-funded research has focused on mindfulness interventions targeting emotional factors in health behaviors and cultural adaptations of mindfulness for diverse populations.
 He provides consultation and support to hospitals seeking to develop programs for physician well-being and resilience, including mindfulness-based programs.
 He presents nationally and internationally on mindfulness-based interventions and physician well-being, and is a practicing psychiatrist with a private practice specializing in the use of mindfulness-based psychotherapy.

 Andrea Grabovac, MD, FRCP(C), is a Clinical Associate Professor of Psychiatry at the University of British Columbia.
 Her psychiatric practice focuses on inpatient psychiatry at Vancouver Hospital and outpatient psycho-oncology at the BC Cancer Agency.
 Beginning in 2006, she has been facilitating both group and individual mindfulness-based interventions for various clinical populations, including mood disorders, sexual medicine and oncology.
 In collaboration with Dr. Mark Lau, she developed and continues to facilitate a monthly Mindfulness Based Cognitive Therapy consultation course for MBCT clinicians since 2009.
 In addition, she supervises psychiatry residents and other mental health clinicians in the provision of MBCT and is an Associate Teacher at 5-day MBCT teacher trainings.
 Her academic publications explore the clinical relevance of re-contextualizing mindfulness based interventions within Buddhist psychological frameworks.
 She has a particular interest in the clinical relevance of the progressive development of meditative skills as described in the Theravadan stages of insight.
 Andrea is a co-investigator on two funded trials investigating MBCT adapted for women with sexual disorders, and has co-authored MBCT treatment manuals for treatment of provoked vestibulodynia and low sexual desire in women.
 She is also an Associate Editor for the journal Mindfulness.
 She has practiced and studied in the Burmese Theravada Vipassana tradition since 2002.
 Andrea lives in Vancouver, Canada with her husband and their three children.